-2.3.1 The higher education institution must in the curriculum identify and incorporate the contributions of the basic biomedical sciences to create understanding of

-- scientific knowledge fundamental to acquiring and applying clinical science; - concepts and methods fundamental to acquiring and applying clinical science.

-2.3.2 The higher education institution should in the curriculum adjust and modify the contributions of the biomedical sciences to the

-- scientific, technological and clinical developments; - current and anticipated needs of the society and the health care system.
+- 2.3.1 The higher education institution must in the curriculum identify and incorporate the contributions of the basic biomedical sciences concepts and methods fundamental to acquiring and applying health sciences. - 2.3.2 The higher education institution should in the curriculum adjust and modify the contributions of the biomedical sciences to the - scientific, technological and clinical developments; - current and anticipated needs of the society and the health care system.